 SOC 170 Sociology of Aging.
 Personal and cultural aspects of aging in relation to social, psychological and economic problems of our aged minority are studied to provide basic understanding for persons who come into daily contact with aging citizens at home, in health or social service agencies, or in business and industry.
 This course is a once-a-year offering.
+Prerequisite: SOC 101

-Prerequisite: SOC 101 3 lecture = 3 credits
+3 lecture = 3 credits

 SOC 200 Social Psychology.
 This course studies the underlying processes of human interaction focusing on motives, attitudes, norms, the socialization process, social factors of perception and personality development.
 Emphasis will be on the development of the individual and human nature in a social environment.
-This course is a once-a-year offering.
+Offered fall semester only.